-is responsible for constructing a project in accord with contract document
+A general contractor is responsible for constructing a project in accord

-to supply all materials, labor, equipment and services necessary
+usually responsible to supply all materials, labor, equipment and services

-for project construction.
-General contractors often farm out
+that are necessary for project construction.
+General contractors often farm

 Before signing a contract to engage the services of a general contractor,